Research

 with Florian Exler, Jim MacGee and Igor Livshits

-Journal of the European Economic Association, conditionally accepted.
+Journal of the European Economic Association, accepted.

 Older version available as CEPR DP No. 15570, December 2020.